 It’s as easy as sending your clients a link to your page like “PayPal.me/rebeloffice/$” where $ would be the dollar amount that you want to collect from them.

 At the end of the day, remember that it’s as much about you getting paid as it is about the experience that you’re offering your client.
 That means validation, reassurance and limited barriers from the moment they contact you about your services to the moment you ask for a testimonial or referral once they’ve finished working with you.

-If you’re ready to think through the entire workflow of managing your clients and really step up your game, join The Collective today and get instant access to our Client Management Success Series, which includes:
+If you’re ready to think through the entire workflow of managing your clients and really step up your game, get access to our Rebel Office Resource Library today and check our Client Management Success Series out, which includes:

 - numerous video trainings

 If there’s ever anything you need help with, you are always welcome to reach out to us.
 We look forward to chatting with you soon!